What to do when death happens

 If your loved one passes away in the home, it can be a distressing time – but there are several steps that must be completed.
 Firstly, your local doctor must be informed who will be required to issue the relevant medical certificates so you may register the death.

-Next, inform a professional funeral director – TDM Funerals is on hand 24/7, 365 days a week to attend in the event of a death.
+Next, inform a professional funeral director – TDM Funeral Services Ltd are on hand 24/7, 365 days a week to attend in the event of a death.
 We will take your loved one into our care and assist you with the funeral arrangements.

 In the meantime, you should register the death by arranging an appointment with the registrar’s office – the person who does this must be able to answer questions about the person who died.